 To be certified to the ISO 9001 standard, a company must demonstrate that it has a well thought out business system which is also documented in accordance with the standard and consistent with what actually happens. engcon was certified by Bureau Veritas Certification, and in order to retain this certificate, randomly selected parts of the company are audited at regular reviews.

-engcon Holding, engcon Nordic, engcon Sweden, engcon Poland, AB Mähler & Söner and Engcon Shared Service Center are environmentally certified in accordance with ISO 14001:2015. engcon's renders its business eco-friendly through the company's awareness of environmental conditions.
+engcon AB, engcon Nordic, engcon Sweden, engcon Poland, AB Mähler & Söner and Engcon Shared Service Center are environmentally certified in accordance with ISO 14001:2015. engcon's renders its business eco-friendly through the company's awareness of environmental conditions.
 The company's ambition to achieve development that is sustainable in the long term is based on continuous improvement initiatives, staff awareness of environmental problems and consideration for the environment when decisions are made.

 Based on the Plan-Do-Check-Act cycle, ISO 14001 specifies the most important requirements for identifying, checking, systematising and monitoring environmental impact within organisations, and also how the system is managed and improved.

 The reach regulation deals with the registration, evaluation, authorisation and restriction of chemical substances.
 Reach also includes standards for users of chemicals, which has not been the case in previous legislation.

 The RoHS Directive aims to reduce risks to human health and the environment by replacing and restricting hazardous chemical substances in electrical and electronic equipment.
 The directive will also improve opportunities for the profitable and sustainable recycling of waste from electrical and electronic equipment.
 RoHS stands for Restriction of the use of certain Hazardous Substances in electrical and electronic equipment.